Music and Audio Research Group,

 “I want to play ‘Guitar Hero’ but with my REAL guitar.
 And I want to choose whatever songs I like from my collection.
 Can I do it?”

 “What if I could play flute without using my mouth?
-How about using my whole body?”
+How about with my whole body?”

 Music and Audio Research Group or MARG at SNU is a highly interdisciplinary research group that tries to find solutions to answer these questions.
 And there are a greater number of intriguing problems in audio/music that still remain unsolved.
 As we can have thousands of songs in a portable music player or have an access to tens of millions of songs on the web with the advent of technologies, it becomes more and more difficult to search and discover music we like.
 Although Information Retrieval (IR) is a mature field of science, Music Information Retrieval (MIR) is just getting started, attracting more and more researchers from the diverse fields of science, including music, computer science, information science, library science, cognitive science, neuroscience, psychology, law, or electrical engineering.